-In the athletic training reception area there are student mailboxes.
+Student mailboxes are located in the athletic training reception area.
 These mailboxes are to be used strictly for athletic training educational purposes.
 At no time should the mailboxes be used for storage of personal or non-athletic training related items.
 Additionally, athletic training students should not store rehab programs, forms, candy, attire, or other miscellaneous items.
 Mailboxes are strictly for communication purposes within our program and should be checked and emptied on a regular basis.